Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 When this disease progresses, the spots grow larger until they destroy the leaves.
 Eventually, it will cause your plant to wither away and die.

-You have to water your plant less and make sure it’s getting enough air circulation.
+You have to water your plant less and ensure enough air circulation.

 They seem like unimportant small details.
-But if you continue to over-water and don’t provide circulation, the disease will kill the plant.
+But the disease will kill the plant if you continue to over-water and don’t provide circulation.

 Using a sterile pair of pruning shears, cut off all the diseased areas on the plant.

-Last, you might want to consider treating your plant with a fungicide to slow the fungus down.
+Last, you might consider treating your plant with a fungicide to slow the fungus down.
 Make sure the fungicide you use doesn’t have copper sulfate in it.

 Your Bromeliad Plant has Blisters Under the Leaves

-When you’re dealing with liquid-filled blisters, you’re dealing with “rust disease”.
+When dealing with liquid-filled blisters, you’re dealing with “rust disease.”

 Soon, not only will your plant have blisters, but white or yellow spots will pop up on top of the leaves.

-This unfortunate disease is from a fungal parasite that’s spread from one plant to another.
+This unfortunate disease is from a fungal parasite spread from one plant to another.

 Treating bromeliad plants for rust disease is difficult and won’t always save your plant.
 But you can sure try!